bridgerwinter/DesktopScheduler/README.md

 There is also a reports page that has 3 pre-generated reports that allow the user to see the total appointments per user, total per type, and the appointments associated with each employee.

-Login Page, with placeholder user culture.
+Login page, with placeholder user culture.

 ![](UserInterface/Login.png)